ThiagoDAraujoS/CSharp-Hexagon-Matrix-Module/index.md

 ## GetIndex
 ### Description
-Returns the index of the object represented by the Hex.Vector.
+The Index refers to the position of the object in the internal array.
+GetIndex uses the Id of the object to calculate its index.
 ~~~ c#
 public abstract int GetIndex(Vector id);
 ~~~